UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

     PrimaryCar.HasTowBar = true;
 ```

 It should be stresses that the `HasTowBar` property is only present in `Car`, and not `RoadVehicle`.
-Extending behaviour in this way is probably the most common thing to do when subclassing.
+Extending behavior in this way is probably the most common thing to do when sub-classing.

-What is often more intriguing is when we wish to modify (either by replacing or  extending) the behaviour of a parent class using a process known as _overriding_.
+What is often more intriguing is when we wish to modify (either by replacing or  extending) the behavior of a parent class using a process known as _overriding_.

 ### Overriding functionality
 In `RoadVehicle` there was a property `Description`.
 It is public, and therefore is also a public property of `Car`.
 We can demonstrate this by adding the following code to `Main`